Scunthorpe Borough Council elections

 Scunthorpe was a non-metropolitan district in Humberside, England.
 It was abolished on 1 April 1996 and replaced by North Lincolnshire.

 Political control

 Prior to 1974, Scunthorpe was a municipal borough within the administrative county of Lindsey.
 Under the Local Government Act 1972 it became a non-metropolitan district with borough status and was transferred to Humberside, with Humberside County Council providing county-level services.
 The first election to the reconstituted borough council was held in 1973, initially operating as a shadow authority before coming into its revised powers on 1 April 1974.
-Political control of the council from 1973 until its abolition in 1996 was always held by Labour:
+From 1974 until the council's abolition in 1996, Labour always held a majority of the seats on the council.